GarvitKumar854/Sigma-Web-Development/12_Introduction_to_CSS/README.md

 - Layout: Helps create responsive layouts using features like flexbox and grid.
 - Separation of Concerns: Separates content (HTML) from presentation (CSS), making it easier to maintain and update the website.

+## ✨ What is Selectors ?
+In CSS, selectors are patterns used to target and apply styles to HTML elements.
+Examples include element selectors (p), class selectors (.classname), and ID selectors (#idname).
+They are fundamental for defining which elements the styles will affect, enabling precise and efficient styling.

 ## Methods to use CSS
 There are three primary methods to use CSS in your website: